-At Parikh Law, we are focused on fighting for the absolute best outcomes for our clients.
-We understand that you have rights and we intend on advocating for them at every step of the process.
+At Parikh Law, we fight for the best outcomes for our clients.
+We understand that you have rights, and we intend on advocating for them at every step of the process.

 DUI Statistics in Florida

 Alcohol is not the only culprit that causes driver impairment.
-Approximately 16 percent of all vehicle crashes involved drugs other than alcohol (both legal and illegal substances).
-Fortunately, every law enforcement agency has stepped up its efforts to curb drunk driving by increasing the number of checkpoints and investing in drunk-driving campaigns to increase the awareness of the dangers of driving under the influence.
+Approximately 16% of all vehicle crashes involve drugs other than alcohol—both legal and illegal substances.
+Fortunately, law enforcement agencies have stepped up their efforts to curb impaired driving by increasing the checkpoints and investing in drunk-driving campaigns to raise awareness of the dangers of driving under the influence.

 DUI Laws in Florida

-- A person’s breath-alcohol level is at or above 0.08 or more grams of alcohol per 210 liters of breath.
+- A person’s breath alcohol level is at or above 0.08 or more grams of alcohol per 210 liters of breath

-Types of DUI Charges in Florida
+DUI Charges in Florida

 DUI charges are taken seriously at every level.
-However, Florida specifically categorizes DUI offenses based on the number of times that a person has been convicted of such an offense.
+However, Florida categorizes DUI offenses based on the number of times a person has been convicted of such an offense.
 Listed below are the types of DUI charges that can be levied against a person suspected of driving while under the influence.

 - First offense – misdemeanor